Procedures for filing trademark application with priority claim – Application to the Japan Patent Office and foreign patent offices

 The examination criteria of the JPO state the following regarding applications for trademark registration with a claim of priority under the Paris Convention.

-If the following requirements (a) through (c) are found to be met, the priority claim is deemed to be proper.
+When the requirements set forth in (a) to (c) below are satisfied, the priority claim is judged to be appropriate.

-(a) The applicant of the application for trademark registration with priority claim is the same person or his/her successor as the applicant indicated in the priority certificate (Article 4A(1) of the Paris Convention).
+(a) the applicant of the application for trademark registration with a priority claim is the same person or the successor of the applicant indicated in the certificate, etc. submitted pursuant to Article 43(2) of the Patent Act as applied mutatis mutandis pursuant to Article 13(1) of the Trademark Act (hereinafter referred to as “priority certificate, etc.”) (Article 4A(1) of the Paris Convention);

-(b) the trademark indicated in the application for trademark registration with priority claim and the trademark indicated in the priority certificate are identical
+(b) the trademark stated in the application for trademark registration with a priority claim is the same as that stated in the priority certificate, etc;

-(c) all or part of the designated goods or designated services pertaining to the application for trademark registration with priority claim are included in the designated goods or designated services indicated in the certificate of priority.
+(c) all or part of the designated goods or designated services of the application for trademark registration with a priority claim is included in the designated goods or designated services presented in the priority certificate, etc.

 If the JPO does not find the claim of priority to be proper, the application will be examined as a regular application not claiming priority.

-(2) Effect of an application for trademark registration with a priority claim
+(2) Effect of the application for trademark registration with a priority claim

-(a) Article 4(1)(xi) (registered trademark of others pertaining to earlier application)
+(a) Article 4(1)(xi) (another person’s registered trademark of an earlier application)

 * If a priority claim is granted, the application will be examined while a third party’s identical or similar applications filed between the foreign application and the Japanese application are excluded.